hantaotaohan/stars/README.md

 ## C# #

+- [FileMeta](https://github.com/Dijji/FileMeta) - Enable Explorer in Vista, Windows 7 and later to see, edit and search on tags and other metadata for any file type
 - [ToastHelper](https://github.com/20154530/ToastHelper) - Send Windows 10 Toast Notification
 - [PowerToys](https://github.com/microsoft/PowerToys) - Windows system utilities to maximize productivity
 - [PicView](https://github.com/Ruben2776/PicView) - Fast Picture Viewer with compact UI, that can be hidden.
 Features image effects, galleries, image info and more.
 The app can automatically adjusts itself to your screen.